eic/root2cad/README.md

 The conversion works for compound and tasselated geometry.

 ```
-Usage: root2cad [options] [file] [object]
+Usage: root2cad [options] [file] [object] [volname]

 Arguments:
-  file                   File name to open (CERN ROOT files)
+  file         [required] File name to open (CERN ROOT files)
-  object                 Geometry object name in ROOT file to open
+  object       [required] Geometry object name in ROOT file to open
+  volname      [optional] Volume name in geometry hierarchy

 Options:
   -o, --output <string>  Output file name. "exported.gltf" if not set
-  --ls                   Lists all objects in file.
-See also --list-level
+  --ls                   Lists all objects in file or geometry (same as --ls-vol)
+  --ls-vol               Lists geometry hierarchy of VOLUME names.
+See also --list-depth
+  --ls-node              Lists geometry hierarchy of NODE names.
+See also --list-depth
   --ls-depth <int>       Works with --list, defines the level to print.
 Default 0
   -V, --version          output the version number
   -h, --help             display help for command